bitovi/academy/src/react/2-intro-to-jsx.md

 ## Differences With HTML

-For the most part, JSX can be written exactly like the HTML you're most likely used to.
+For the most part, JSX can be written exactly like the HTML you’re most likely used to.
 There are a few differences to keep in mind however.

 ### Inline Styling